frenya/frenya.github.io/_posts/2021-01-19-code-coverage-nyc.md

 1. An "Extension Tests" target will be created in launch.json
 2. This will start the Extension Host and run a `run` function, typically exported from `${workspaceFolder}/out/test/suite/index`
 3. This `run` function takes care of everything, namely
-   a. setting up a Mocha instance
+  - setting up a Mocha instance
-   b. adding all relevant files to its list of tests
+  - adding all relevant files to its list of tests
-   c. running mocha and reporting results
+  - running mocha and reporting results

 All the test run within the Extension Host which is creating a couple of challenges.